 Note: The DVLA or VCA may conduct an on-site visit to ensure you maintain control checks and security systems.

-Send an email to firstname.lastname@example.org if you register your vehicles on forms V55/1 or V55/2.
+Send an email to 'firstname.lastname@example.org' if you register your vehicles on AFRL form V55/1 or V55/2.

 If you are using the secure registration scheme you can apply for AFRL system by emailing firstname.lastname@example.org.

-Vehicle Registration Schemes for Motor Traders in the United Kingdom
+Vehicle Registration Schemes for the Motor Trade in the United Kingdom